JeroenTUDelft/JeroenTUDelft.github.io/index.md

 - [Water and Energy Calculations](https://jeroentudelft.github.io/webpages/waterandenergycalculations)
 - [Reflections](https://jeroentudelft.github.io/webpages/reflections)

-In this report we will be discussing our design process for a new multipurpose apartment-building in the heart of Rotterdam.
-We will start with defining the user scenario's and enlighting the choises made for these scenario's.
-After this the design of building components en layout of the building.
-After this we will go over how the mass was turned into an actual building.
-This will be continued by the explanation of designing the surrounding area and lastly how the building has been textured and visualized.
+This report outlines the design process for a new computationally designed multipurpose apartment building in the heart of Rotterdam.
+We begin by defining the user scenarios and explaining the theory behind the design choices made for these scenarios.
+Next, we discuss the development of the building's components and layout.
+Following this, we will go into further detail about the process of transforming the massing model into a fully realized structure.
+The report will then cover the design of the surrounding environment, concluding with an overview of how the building was textured and visualized.

+## Task

 ## General overview of proces
 ![flowchart general proces](https://github.com/user-attachments/assets/ef92d2a1-064f-4269-b5cb-1a0a1f674fe0)

+Figure 1 : Flowchart of the general design proces